code-and-effect/effective_datatables/README.md

   end.search do |collection, term, column, sql_column|
     # collection is an ActiveRecord scoped collection
     # term is the incoming PostCategory ID as per the search
-    # column is this column's attributes Hash
+    # column is this column's options Hash
     # sql_column is the column[:sql_column]
     categories = current_user.post_categories.where(id: term.to_i)